-Viareggio, the famed Carnival hot-spot, has much more to it than just the sea and confetti-filled Carnival festivities.
-Take a stroll through town and stop in at some of the historic locales, like the Caffè Margherita, or take a long bike ride through the beautiful pine woods, exploring the Liberty-style houses that dot the city.
+Viareggio, the famed Carnival hot-spot, is much more than just the sea and confetti-filled festivities.
+Take a stroll through town and stop in at some of the historic cafes, like Caffè Margherita, or take a long bike ride through the beautiful pine woods, exploring the Liberty-style houses that dot the city.

 Make a stop at Torre del Lago, on the banks of Lake Massaciuccoli.
 Much-loved by Giacomo Puccini, who composed some of his most famous works here, the town plays host to the world-renowned Puccini Festival.
 Music lovers won’t want to miss a trip to the great master’s house museum, followed by an evening of performances at the open-air theatre if you’re around in the summer season.